Introduction to Agile DevOps

 In Agile, as routine testing and reviews are conducted after every sprint cycle, errors are detected early and fixed upon during the initial phases of product development.
 As it is an incremental and continual method of production, each release is examined, developed, and integrated so as to deliver high-quality business results.

 2. Increased customer gratification

 The internal stakeholders (customers) are involved throughout the project lifecycle, as reviews and feedback after every sprint release are received based on product demonstrations.
 It facilitates transparency, flexibility, customer participation, and engagement.
-Thus, enabling to deliver customer-specific products.
+Thus, enabling to delivery of customer-specific products.

 3. Limitation of Risks

 Agile helps to keep the risks negligible, as it is all about error-free product development.
-With many sprint releases, there is always space to alter or modify the workable product after every sprint cycle, before delivering the end product.
-Thus, enabling to reduce or elimination any errors in the early stages of product and facilitating effective risk management.
+With many sprint releases, there is always space to alter or modify the workable product after every sprint cycle before delivering the end product.
+Thus, enabling to reduction or elimination of any errors in the early stages of the product and facilitating effective risk management.